 Arizona’s law, only requires a person’s “true full name” to be given.

-Nevada’s law, requires only that the person state his or her name.
+Nevada’s law, requires only that the person say his or her name.

-Wisconsin's statutes allow law enforcement officers to "demand" ID, there is no statutory requirement to provide them ID nor is there a penalty for refusing to, hence Wisconsin is not a must ID state (Henes v.
+Wisconsin’s law, allows law enforcement officers to demand ID.
+There is no statutory requirement to provide the police an ID nor is there a penalty for refusing to, hence Wisconsin is not a must ID state (Henes v.
 Morrissey).

-Texas's law requires you to identify yourself only after you have been arrested for a crime.
-(A detained person or witness of a crime is not required to provide any identifying information.)
+Texas’s law, requires you to identify yourself only after you have been arrested for a crime and you’re at the police station.
+(A detained person or witness to a crime is not required to provide their name or show ID.)

 Anything You Say Can And Will Be Used Against You!

-Police officers will be videotaping and audio recording you.
-Police officers carry mics and/or video cameras and this is why you must NEVER talk to a police officer.
-You have every right NOT to talk to a cop officer and you should NOT talk to a cop unless you have first consulted with a lawyer and that lawyer has advised you differently.
-Police officers depend on fear and intimidation to get what they want and this includes giving up your rights.
-The government has made laws that allows police officers to lie to American citizens.
-This is another reason not to trust the police or the Federal Government who are "the real Terrorists to the American people.
+You have every right NOT to talk to a police officer and you should NOT talk to a cop unless you have first consulted with a lawyer and that lawyer has advised you differently.
+You can’t be arrested for not talking.
+Police officers depend on fear and intimidation to get what they want and this includes forcing you to give up your rights.
+The government made a law that allows police officers to lie to the American citizens.
+This is another reason not to trust the police.

-The Supreme Court has ruled that if a police officer doesn't force you to do something, then you're doing it "voluntarily."
-This means if the police officer starts being a bully, intimidating you and you do what the cop "ask" because you're "afraid," the court says you still have done it voluntarily.
-(Florida v.
-Bostick, 1991) If you do what the police officer "ask you to do" such as allowing him to search your car or answer any questions, you're voluntarily complying with his "requests."
+The Supreme Court has ruled as long as the police officer doesn’t force you to do something, then you’re doing it “voluntarily.”
+This means if the police officer starts being a bully, intimidating you and you do what the police officer “ask“ you to do because you’re “afraid,” the court have ruled you have done it voluntarily.

 Be as nice as possible to the police officer, but stand your ground on your rights!
 Where do some of your rights come from?
-Memorize the Fourth and Fifth Amendments.
+You should memorize your Fourth and Fifth Amendments.

-2) An officer can search your car if he see's something illegal "in plain view."
-If the officer walks up to your car and can plainly see an open container of beer, bag of weed or a gun gives an officer the okay to search your car.
+2) An officer can search your car if he see’s something illegal “in plain view.”
+If the officer walks up and can plainly see an open container of alcohol, bag of weed or the cop smells weed coming from inside the car.

-4) Your car can be searched if an "officer has probable cause to suspect a crime.
-For example, it's not illegal to have blood on your front seats, to have a black eye, or to have a ripped-up purse in the car.
+3) Your car can be searched if an officer has probable cause to suspect a crime.
+For example, it’s not illegal to have blood on your front seats, to have a black eye, or to have a ripped-up purse in the car.
 But all those things in conjunction could be suspicious to an officer.

 Never Open Your Door At Home When The Police Knock!

-* In some emergency situations (for example when someone is screaming for help from inside your home, police are chasing someone into your home, police see a felony being committed, if someone has called 911 from inside your house or any occupant in your house gave the police permission to search your home even if you say no, the police are allowed to enter and search your home without a warrant.)
+* In some emergency situations police are allowed to enter your home (for example when someone is screaming for help from inside your home, police are chasing someone into your house, police see a felony being committed or if someone has called 911 from inside your house.)

-February 27, 2014 - New ruling from the Supreme Court click here.
-The ruling means that anyone in your residence can give permission for the police to search your home.
-This means for instance your children, spouse, neighbor, friend or anyone that is in your castle can give the police permission to search your home, even if you say no.
+If ANY occupants inside your house gives the police permission to enter and search your home, then the police now have the right to enter your home and search.
+The Supreme Court has ruled that anyone in your residence can give permission for the police to search your home.
+This means for instance your children, spouse, visiting neighbor, friend or anyone that is inside your home can give the police permission to enter and search even if you say no.

-Guest and roommates staying in your home/apartment/dorm need to be told of their rights and not to open the door to a police officer or invite a police officer into your home without your permission.
+Guest and roommates staying in your home/apartment/dorm need to be told of their rights and not to open your door to the police or invite the police in without your permission.
 Police officers are like Vampires, they need your permission to come into your home.

-The following are lie's police use when they're trying to get you to talk: "You will have to stay here and answer my questions, you're not leaving until I find out what I want to know." -- "I have evidence against you, so tell me what I want to know or else."
-(Police can fabricate fake evidence to convince you to tell them what they want to know.) -- "You're not a suspect, were simply investigating right now. -- "If you don't answer my questions you'll be charged with resisting arrest, obstruction or hindering an investigation."
-ALL LIES!
+The following are lie’s cops use when they’re trying to get you to talk: “You will have to stay here and answer my questions,” “you’re not leaving until I find out what I want to know.”
+“I have evidence against you, so tell me what you know or else.”
+(Cops can fabricate fake evidence to convince you to tell them what they want to know.)
+“If you don’t answer my questions you’ll be charged with resisting arrest, obstruction or hindering an investigation.”

-The Supreme Court has ruled police officers can lie to the American people.
+The Supreme Court has ruled that police officers can lie to the American people.
 Police officers are trained at lying, twisting words and being manipulative.
 Police officers and other law enforcement agents are very skilled at getting information from people.
-So don't try to "out smart" a Cop and don't try being a "smooth talker" because you will lose!
-If you can keep your mouth shut, you just might come out ahead in the game more than you expected.
+So don’t try to “out smart” the cop because you will lose!
+If you can keep your mouth shut, you just might come out ahead more than you expected.

 “I WILL NOT TALK UNTIL I HAVE A LAWYER!”

-* Don't answer any questions the police ask you, (except for your name, address and age once you're at jail.)
-Any other questions the police officer ask you, just say I want to talk to a lawyer.
+* Don’t answer any questions the police ask you, (except for your name, address and age once you’re at the “jail.”)
+Any other questions the police officer ask you, just say I want a lawyer.

 * Never talk to other jail inmates about your case.

-* The longest you can be held in jail is 72 hours.
-If you get arrested on a Friday night during a 3 day weekend, you won't see the judge until Tuesday morning.
-Otherwise usually you will get out of jail within 4 to 24 hours if you can make bail.
+* The longest you can be held in jail, with out seeing a judge is 72 hours.
+If you get arrested on a Friday during a 3 day weekend, you won’t see the judge until Tuesday morning.
+Generally you will get out of jail within 4 to 24 hours if you can make bail.

 * If you’re on probation or parole, only tell your P.O. that you’ve been arrested and don’t say anything else.

-CAUTION: The information on this webpage and website does not constitute legal advice.
+The information on this web page and website does not constitute legal advice.
 The purpose of this information is to provide general information to the public, to raise awareness and a as public service.
-DO NOT read anything here and make a decision affecting your legal rights.
-Conduct your own research learning your "State Laws," read the U.S. Constitution and the Bill of Rights.
+Do NOT read anything here and make a decision affecting your legal rights.
+Conduct your own research of your state and federal laws.
+Also memorize the first ten amendments in the Bill of Rights.